srivastavaechchhit/Java-and-DSA/9. Arrays/1. Single-dimensional Arrays/Notes.md

   - this is used to copy a definite range of elements in an array
   - it requires three parameters, array name, start index, and end index
   - start index is inclusive whereas the end index is exclusive

+---

+**_static_ keyword**
+- static methods can only access static variables
+- A static method can only call another static method
+- Static methods cannot refer to non-static variables or methods.